 Look So Strange - 2016

-A song from Look So Strange was licensed to a Discovery Channel Network show.
-Since the release of War Bonnet the band has gone on to tour heavily and get audiences whooped up into a frenzy at venues such as Once Ballroom (Somerville, MA), The Stone Church (Newmarket, NH), Tender Trap (Brooklyn, NYC), The Well (Brooklyn, NYC), Rockwood Music Hall (Manhattan, NYC), Radio Bean (Burlington, VT), Geno's Rock Club (Portland, ME), Ralph's Rock Diner (Worcester, MA), The Cantab Lounge (Cambridge, MA), New World Tavern (Plymouth, MA), Starlite (Southbridge, MA), Taffeta (Lowell, MA) among others.
+Gypsy Tea Room - 2014 A song from Look So Strange was licensed to a Discovery Channel Network Show, “Underground Garage.”
+Since the release of War Bonnet the band has gone on to tour heavily and get audiences whooped up into a frenzy at venues such as Once Ballroom (Somerville, MA), The Stone Church (Newmarket, NH), The Well (Brooklyn, NYC), Rockwood Music Hall (Manhattan, NYC), Bar Freda (Brooklyn), Taffeta (Lowell, MA), Radio Bean (Burlington, VT), The Cantab Lounge (Cambridge, MA), New World Tavern (Plymouth, MA), Starlite (Southbridge, MA), among others.

 Additional Accomplishments:

-Boston Music Award Nominee 2020
+Boston Music Awards Nominee 2020

 New England Music Award Nominee 2019